Discussion led by Emeka Anoje, Catholic Relief Services’ SMILE project, and Prisca Mgomberi, MEASURE EvaluationTanzanian Associate Award

-A Child Status Network webinar to discussing how to involve young people, especially HIV-positive young people, in research about orphans and other vulnerable children.
+The Child Status Network discusses how to involve young people, especially HIV-positive young people, in research about orphans and other vulnerable children.

-This Child Status Network webinar focused on current best practices to monitor and evaluate social protection systems and child protection systems, while highlighting priority areas for continued dialogue and development.
+This Child Status Network reviews best practices to monitor and evaluate social protection systems and child protection systems, while highlighting priority areas for continued dialogue and development.

 A Child Status Network webinar on the Community Trace and Verify tool and a participatory M&E approach, both applied in Tanzania.